Quark and Polyakov-loop correlations in effective models at zero and non-vanishing density: The PNJL and PQM models in SU(2)

+with $z^+_\Phi(E_p)$ and $z^-_\Phi(E_p)$ given by Eqs. (\ref{zplus}) and (\ref{zmoins}), respectively.
+The mean-field equations for $\Phi$ and $\Phib$ are the same in the PQM and PNJL models since they do not depend explicitly on the chiral part of the grand potential $U_\mrm{chiral}\blr{m}$.

-The second term in Eq. (\ref{eq:domegadfi}) adds some quark corrections and interesting information can be extracted from this equation as we will discuss later.
-Without quarks the solution would be the pure gauge one, i.e., (${\partial {\cal U}}/{\partial\Phi} = 0$).
+The second term in Eq.~(\ref{eq:domegadfi}) adds some quark corrections to the first term (that describes the pure gauge sector) and interesting information can be extracted from this equation as we will discuss later.
+Without, quarks the solution would be the pure gauge one, i.e., ${\partial {\cal U}}/{\partial\Phi} = 0$.
 The model would then have a first-order phase transition.